BIOTECH-7005-BIOINF-3000

 Part 2, QC for RNA-Seq

-In this part, we will check the sequencing quality of all raw sequencing data first, and then trim adaptor and low-quality sequences from raw sequencing data.
+In this part, we will check the sequencing quality of all raw sequencing data first, and then trim adapter and low-quality sequences from raw sequencing data.

 2.1 QC for illumina reads

-The first step is to do QC for the raw sequencing data using fastQC.
-You can process all files all in once:
+The first step is to perform a QC analysis for the raw sequencing data using fastQC.
+Check the arguments required by fastqc using fastqc --help to make sure you understand the code provided.
+You can process all files all in one command:

 cd ~/prac_transcriptomics_DE/04_results/01_QC